 Edison also has a darker side.
 The city is experiencing a surge in substance abuse.
 In 2015, the New Jersey Office of the State Medical Examiner reported 106 drug related deaths in Middlesex County.
 More than half of those deaths were from heroin, and the rest were from fentanyl, oxycodone, cocaine, methadone and morphine.
 Alcohol is also a problem, but because it’s legal and widely available in many forms, tracking deaths related to it is complicated.

-Addictions specialists and medical professionals know that alcohol and drug dependence is a complex disease and not a lapse in morals or weakness.
-Most of all, it’s treatable, and with regular care, you can enjoy a happy, healthy and sober life.
-Continue reading this guide for more information on treatment options, which include Edison drug rehab and Edison alcohol rehab programs.
+Alcohol and drug dependence are complex diseases.
+Often addiction is treatable, and with regular care, many can enjoy a healthy and sober life.
+Continue reading this guide for more information on treatment options, which include drug and alcohol rehab programs.

 You’re not alone in this struggle.